CNAG-Biomedical-Informatics/pheno-ranker/docs/tcga-clinical.md

 !!!
 Warning "Quantitative data"

-    In this exercise, we have decided to get rid of numerical data.
+    In this exercise, we have decided to exclude numerical data.
 In a real example, we would have created **bins for quantitative variables**.

 Now run the calculation again: